 Required Landlord Disclosures

-Under Virginia landlord-tenant laws, landlords have a responsibility to disclose certain information to their renters.
+Under Virginia landlord-tenant law, landlords have a responsibility to disclose certain information to their renters.
 A Virginia residential landlord must do so before the tenant agrees to rent their rental premises.
-If the landlord doesn’t, their tenant could use that as a legally justified reason to terminate their tenancy early.
+If the housing provider doesn’t, their tenant could use that as a legally justified reason to terminate their rent period early.

-Below are the mandatory disclosures Virginia landlords are required to make to their tenants in accordance with Virginia landlord-tenant laws:
+Below are the mandatory disclosures Virginia landlords are required to make to their residents before the agree to rent in accordance with Virginia landlord-tenant law:

-• Lead paint.
+Lead paint.
 This is a requirement for homes built in 1978 or earlier.
-A residential landlord must let their tenant know about any presence of lead-based paint in the unit.
+A residential housing provider must let their tenant know about any presence of lead-based paint in the unit.

-• Authorized agents.
-A tenant has a legal right to be given contact information regarding the unit’s landlord or property manager.
+Authorized agents.
+A tenant has a legal right to be given contact information regarding the unit’s housing provider or property manager.

-• Move-in checklist.
-Landlords must provide the tenant with a move-in checklist.
+Move-in checklist.
+Housing providers must provide the tenant with a move-in checklist.
 The checklist must, among other things, detail the property’s condition and inventory.

-• The location is adjacent to notable zones.
-Landlords must let their tenants know if their property is located near a “noise zone” or an accident potential zone.
+The location is adjacent to notable zones.
+Housing providers must let their residents know if their property is located near a “noise zone” or an accident potential zone.

 Virginia Tenant Rights and Responsibilities

-Local landlord-tenant law (according to the Landlord Tenant Act) grants tenants the right to:
+Local landlord-tenant laws (According to the Landlord and Tenant Act) grants tenants the right to:

-• Terminate the rental agreement early for legally justified reasons, such as military deployment.
+Terminate the lease agreement early for legally justified reasons, such as military deployment.

-The list of responsibilities for tenants under the Virginia landlord-tenant law includes:
+The list of responsibilities for tenants under the Virginia landlord-tenant act includes:

-• Abiding by all terms of the rental agreement.
+Abiding by all terms of the lease agreement including paying the agreed upon security deposit.

 Landlords’ Rights and Responsibilities

-Virginia landlord-tenant law gives landlords the following rights.
+Virginia landlord-tenant act gives housing providers the following rights.
 The right to:

-• Require a tenant to pay a security deposit before signing the lease agreement.
+Require tenants to pay security deposits before signing the lease agreement for their rental properties.

-• Draft a written lease/ rental agreement that contains the rules of the tenancy.
+Draft written lease agreements that contains the rules of the tenancy for the dwelling unit.

-• Make changes to the terms of the agreement, for instance, if they wish to increase the monthly rent the tenant must pay.
-Landlords must, however, seek their tenant’s approval with proper notice or wait for the existing agreement to end in order to make any changes.
+Make changes to the terms of the lease agreement, for instance, if they wish to increase the monthly rent the tenant must pay for the dwelling unit.
+Landlords must, however, seek their tenant’s approval with proper notice or wait for the existing agreement to end in order to make any changes to rent price.

 The list of landlord responsibilities is as follows in the state of Virginia:

-• Evict tenants in accordance with the state’s legal process.
+Evict tenants from the rental housing in accordance with the state’s legal process.

 An Overview of the Virginia Landlord-Tenant Laws